 - The one class at a time format also means that there might be a homework assignment or writing assignment due each day.
 Inherent in this program is the fact that there are occasionally, but rarely, gaps in the schedule.
 This means that it is critical to use time management skills to make the most of your time.

 We believe that one course at a time offers some wonderful and unique benefits to all students.
 You can focus all your attention on one course, you are in class at the same time as most of your peers, you will spend 2-4 hours in class each day with the same people, getting to know them better.
 The faculty member is accessible to you because you are the only set of students for that block.

 Is the Block Plan intense?
 You bet.
 It isn’t for everyone.
 It’s concentrated and rigorous.
-But if you’re excited about the opportunities offered by the Block Plan—and up to the challenges—the Academic Support and Advising office will help to provide access to this unique learning environment.
+But if you’re excited about the opportunities offered by the Block Plan—and up to the challenges—the Office of Disability Services will help to provide access to this unique learning environment.
 And if you have questions, we’re here to help you learn more so you can determine if Cornell College is the best fit for you.